AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `ssh_public_key` - (Optional) Applicable to Azure deployment only.

 ### Advanced Options
 * `iam_role` - (Optional) Only available for AWS.
 In advanced mode, create an IAM Role on the AWS account that launched the FireNet gateway.
 Create a policy to attach to the role.
-The policy is to allow access to “Bootstrap Bucket”.
+The policy is to allow access to "Bootstrap Bucket".
 * `bootstrap_bucket_name`- (Optional) Only available for AWS.
 In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.
 * `bootstrap_storage_name` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Azure and Palo Alto Networks VM-Series/Fortinet Series deployment only.
 Available as of provider version R2.17.1+.
 * `storage_access_key` - (Optional) Advanced option.
 Storage access key.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.